qtumproject/qtumbook/part1/utxos-balances.md

 # Summary

-QTUM manages money using Bitcoin's UXTO model.
-Instead of using accounts to track balances, a QTUM wallet keeps track of the collection of UXTOs.
-When a transaction is created, the wallet searches the collection to find UXTOs that add up to enough value to pay for the amount transferred and the fees.
+QTUM manages money using Bitcoin's UTXO model.
+Instead of using accounts to track balances, a QTUM wallet keeps track of the collection of UTXOs.
+When a transaction is created, the wallet searches the collection to find UTXOs that add up to enough value to pay for the amount transferred and the fees.